jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-vagrant.md

 - `vagrant up --provision | tee provision.log`  -- Runs `vagrant up`, forces provisioning and logs all output to a file

 # Plugins
+- `vagrant plugin list`           -- list the plugins currently installed in Vagrant
 - [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) : `$ vagrant plugin install vagrant-hostsupdater` to update your `/etc/hosts` file automatically each time you start/stop your vagrant box.

 # Notes